Code of Professional Practice

 School Board meetings are organized throughout the year to discuss the status and development of the SFL.
 They are chaired by the Director of the SFL and attended by board members.
 They do not follow a set schedule but are called by the Director at regular intervals.
 As such, the number of meetings per year and the contents of these meetings are flexible.

-Unit and Office meetings are organized regularly for each Unit and/or Office in order to discuss, reflect, and improve upon the curriculum design, assignments, materials, and aims of the relevant skill course as necessary.
+Unit and Office meetings are organized regularly for each Unit and/or Office to discuss, reflect, and improve upon the curriculum design, assignments, materials, and aims of the relevant skill course as necessary.
 The meetings are chaired by the Unit Coordinator and attended by the Team members.
 The dates and times of the meetings are determined in advance and announced by the respective unit coordinator.
-At these meetings, Team members are expected to reflect upon the practices of the previous quarter and offer suggestions for the improvement of the course.
+At these meetings, Team members are expected to reflect upon the practices of the previous quarter and offer suggestions for improving the course.

 In addition to the four meeting types outlined above, other meetings may be arranged throughout the academic year.
 These meetings include but are not limited to seminars, presentations, and workshops related to SFL administrative issues, professional development opportunities, guest speakers, and other events that may arise throughout the year.
 The meeting chairs, attendees, dates, and times are flexible, given that these meetings do not follow a fixed schedule.